 Decision: Based on its review, the insurer either approves or partially approves the coverage request or makes an adverse determination by denying the coverage request, often providing an explanation.

-Appeals: If the request is denied, the patient or provider may appeal the adverse determination through the insurer’s appeal process and provide additional information to support the necessity of the treatment.
+Appeals: If the request is not approved, the patient or provider may appeal the adverse determination through the insurer’s appeal process and provide additional information to support the necessity of the treatment.
 Two levels of appeals processes are typically available—internal and external review.

 Common treatments and medical services subject to prior authorization